karroje/phRAIDER/README.md

 * -ff <gff file>: filter file.
 Takes a gff file designated gene locations; identified elements overlapping these genes will be disregarde.
 * -s <binary string>: PatternHunter style spaced seed.
 Core of phRAIDER algorithm; still not well understood what makes a good seed.
 Length of seed dictates the minimum possible length of a repeat element.

+*Comment*: phRAIDER identifies *elementary repeats* -- the building blocks of repeat elements.
+A new tool has been developed and is in testing that will assmble the elementary repeats into putative repeat elements.
+This is not yet offically released, but those interested should contact us about getting access.)

 ################################
 # Licensing information